arsam31/SAAC02-Notes/README.md

 Layer 7 filtering is only provided by WAF.

+For the exam: link the keyword DDOS with shield, and link the terms Layer7 filtering,http filtering, https filtering with WAF.
+For WAF, that product can be linked to cloudfront,api gateway and application load balancer.

 ### CloudHSM

 KMS is the key management service within AWS.
 It is used for encryption within